Applying Islamic Inheritance shares to Assets

 Bequest

-We gave details about the Sunni Islamic Inheritance rules that can be applied to any situation irrespective of the number of inheritors or Residuary as long as you stick to the principles, you would be able to calculate Islamic Inheritance in any given circumstance.
+We gave details about the Sunni Islamic Inheritance rules that can be applied to any situation irrespective of the number of inheritors or Residuary; as long as you stick to the principles, you can calculate in any given circumstance.

 Allah, the Most Glorified and the Most High, knows the best.
 As a human, We are limited to everything and can not perceive it in totality...